 Godzilla vs. Kong, the fourth film in Legendary Entertainment's "MonsterVerse", starring Alexander Skarsgård, Millie Bobby Brown, and Rebecca Hall, and of course the legendary monsters Godzilla and King Kong, was released in North American theatres through Warner Bros.
 Pictures on Wednesday, March 31, 2021.

-According to this Warner Bros. webpage, Godzilla vs. Kong is now available to rent through the following retailers / providers:
+According to this Warner Bros. webpage, Godzilla vs. Kong is now available to rent or purchase through the following retailers / providers:

 - Amazon Prime Video Store

 - Cineplex Store